vibaotram/baseDmux/README.md

 ```

 The output will be written in `./test_baseDmux/results` by default
-The first run will take long time for installing conda environments.
+The first run may take a long time for the conda environments to be installed.
+On a personnal computer with only a few CPU, even with this very minimal dataset,
+guppy basecalling may also take several minutes...

 ### Input and Output